 One of my favorite books about history is Jacques Barzun’s From Dawn to Decadence: From 1500 to the Present: Five Hundred Years of Western Culture Life.
 It’s an impressive career summation, published in 2001 when Barzun was in his nineties.
 I love how he looks telescopically at broad historical trends, while also zooming into the messy details of specific times and places along the way.

-In the past two years, the long decline that Barzun observed has accelerated into a great unraveling of Western institutions—a breakdown marked by destructive monetary policy, increasing class conflict and geopolitical tension, rapid technological change and ecological collapse.
-We may or may not live to see a new Renaissance, and if we do, it will likely not be in the West.
+In the past two years, the long decline that Barzun observed has accelerated into a great unraveling of Western institutions—a breakdown marked by destructive monetary policy, increasing class conflict and geopolitical tension, rapid technological change, and ecological collapse.

 In Literary Criticism: A Concise Political History, Joseph North writes: